LEGAL AND COMPLIANCE

 Thanks to its international experience, Ascot International can help you from day one by supporting your global legal compliance.

 When we talk about compliance for startups, we refer to the set of rules, behaviors, and practices adopted by a business to operate in a legal and ethical way towards its stakeholders.
 Indeed, although a startup is small in the early stages, it must comply with the same regulations as large organizations.
-That’s why relying on legal compliance consulting services like Ascot is as important as for a multinational.
+That’s why relying on consulting support like Ascot is as important as for a multinational.

 Addressing compliance from day one is essential for every startup, not only to avoid sanctions but also to build a solid operational foundation.
 Lack of compliance can lead to legal issues, blocking investors’ funding, compromising partnerships or damaging brand reputation.